Bot-Mau/MST-Python-Package/README.md

 ![](PNGs/samplegraph.PNG)

 *Note: This is the graph before Prim's algorithm was run.
-After Prim's the edges that make up the MST will be highlighted.*
+After Prim's, the edges that make up the MST will be highlighted.*

 ### Technologies
 * Anaconda Navigator